 top of page

-Famous Strangers Unleash Cosmic Journey with New Deepstar Video Release
+Famous Strangers Release New Deepstar Video Release

-• 3 min read
+• 4 min read

 Edmonton’s alt-metal band Famous Strangers has taken a bold step forward with the release of their new music video for “Deepstar.”
 This track, originally released in 2024, marks a significant moment in the band’s creative evolution.
 After two years of anticipation, the cinematic video finally brings the song’s cosmic story to life, offering fans a deeper connection to the band’s unique sound and vision.